Study or train

 Budgeting is the best way to manage your money.

-Start by using our simple money manager to make a budget.
-A budget can help you work out your costs over the whole year, including all of the following:
+Start by using the simple money manager to make a budget.
+A budget can help you work out your costs over the whole year, including:

 - moving costs like removalists, furniture, whitegoods or a rental bond